Contact our corporate or local offices directly.

 As you can see in the video above, a key feature of working with the snap options is being able to reconfigure them as you work.
 When using this feature, you may choose which objects you'd like to enable for snapping.
 Click on an object once to enable it (the object button will turn blue), or click again to disable it (the button will turn gray).
 The Custom button allows you to freely choose the objects for snapping you wish you enable.
 If at least one object (but not all of them) is enabled, clicking the Custom button will enable the All - On button, which enables all objects.
 This feature may be disabled by clicking the All - On button, which enables the All - Off button disabling all objects chosen.

-At any time you can press Ctrl+E to display a palette of snap options.
+At any time you can press Ctrl+E or click the button in the Active Bar to display a palette of snap options.

 Snap Options shortcuts: